Computational Patient Models

 BionicDIR - Towards Biofidelic Deformable Image Registration of the Skeleton by Kinematically Articulated Multi-Body Physics

 Accurate motion estimation between medical scans of different modalities (e.g. CT, MRI) is crucial for adaptive radiation therapy.
-Broadly used intesity-based deformable image registration is limited by missing physical constraints during the deformation.
+The widely used intesity-based deformable image registration is limited by the absence of physical constraints during deformation.
 The KinematicDIR project studies the use of a biomechanical model for biofidelic image registration.
-For head and neck area, it is focussing on a kinematically articulated skeleton model as driving motion model.
+For the head and neck area, it focusses on a kinematically articulated skeleton model as the driving motion model.

 In this BMBF*-funded doctoral project Cornelius Bauer investigates the best approach to incorporate the body model into the registration task and assesses the accuracy and robustness - but also limitations - of the model-based approach. follow me for more details...

-*ARTEMIS project in collaboration with UKHD & HIT (Jürgen Debus, Oliver Jäkel)
+*ARTEMIS Project (#13GW0436B) in collaboration with UKHD & HIT (Jürgen Debus, Oliver Jäkel)

 based on PuppetMaster preceding projects by Hendrik Teske and Kathrin Bartelheimer